podaac/data-subscriber/README.md

 ## Dependencies

 Aside from **python 3**, the only dependency is the python 'requests' module, which can be installed via pip.
+Pip is the `package installer for python`. you don't need to know much of anything about python or pip, as long as you have it installed on the machine you're using.

 ```
 python -m pip install requests